 Attorney Matthew R. Arnold answering the question: “Is a tractor-trailer accident the same as an automobile accident?”

-If you, or someone you know, have any questions regarding personal injury claims, please feel free to contact the experienced personal injury attorneys and lawyers in Charlotte, North Carolina at Arnold & Smith, PLLC for a free consultation.
+If you, or someone you know, have any questions regarding personal injury claims, please feel free to contact the experienced personal injury lawyers in Charlotte, North Carolina at Arnold & Smith, PLLC for a free consultation.
 Call at 704-370-2828.

 About the Author:

 Matthew Arnold is a Managing Member with Arnold & Smith, PLLC where he focuses his practice on Personal Injury, Family Law and Business Litigation.
 Mr. Arnold began his career handling insurance defense litigation for several major insurance companies.
 He also went on to handle business litigation cases and high value mortgage fraud cases, primarily in Superior Court.

 Mr. Arnold grew up in Charlotte, graduating from Providence Senior High School and continued his education at Belmont Abbey College on a basketball scholarship.
 After graduating cum laude he attended law school at the University of North Carolina at Chapel Hill on a full academic scholarship.
 In his spare time, Mr. Arnold enjoys golfing and spending time on the North Carolina Coast with his wife and three young children: two daughters and one son.